External Ids for RAB32 Gene

 GeneCards Summary for RAB32 Gene

 RAB32 (RAB32, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB32 include Leprosy.
-Among its related pathways are RAB geranylgeranylation and Sertoli-Sertoli Cell Junction Dynamics.
-GO annotations related to this gene include GTP binding and protein complex binding.
+Among its related pathways are Vesicle-mediated transport and Sertoli-Sertoli Cell Junction Dynamics.
+Gene Ontology (GO) annotations related to this gene include GTP binding.
 An important paralog of this gene is RAB38.

 Acts as an A-kinase anchoring protein by binding to the type II regulatory subunit of protein kinase A and anchoring it to the mitochondrion.
 Also involved in synchronization of mitochondrial fission (PubMed:12186851).
 Plays a role in the maturation of phagosomes that engulf pathogens, such as S.aureus and M.tuberculosis (PubMed:21255211).
 Plays an important role in the control of melanin production and melanosome biogenesis (PubMed:23084991).
 In concert with RAB38, regulates the proper trafficking of melanogenic enzymes TYR, TYRP1 and DCT/TYRP2 to melanosomes in melanocytes (By similarity).